DevExpress-Examples/maui-collection-view/Readme.md

 ### Get Started

-The *CollectionViewExample* project demostrates how to populate the view with items, apply data templates, sort and group items.
+The *CollectionViewExample* project demonstrates how to populate the view with items, apply data templates, sort and group items.

 ![DevExpress Mobile UI for .NET MAUI](./Images/get-started.png)